 - After pasta has cooked and drained, add it to the sauce with freshly grated parmesan cheese.
 Stir well until cheese has melted.
 Taste and add more salt or parmesan cheese if desired.

 - Transfer prepared pasta to a serving bowl, then add the pan seared scallops on top.
-Add additional parmesan, lemon zest, and fresh chopped basil.
+Add additional parmesan, lemon wedges and zest, and fresh chopped basil.
 Serve immediately.

 Cook shellfish and fish to a minimum internal temperature of 145 °F (62.8 °C)